Calinou/carbone/README.md

 More Blocks and Map Tools are under the zlib/libpng license, they can be found here: https://github.com/Calinou/moreblocks – https://github.com/Calinou/maptools

-Player Textures is under the WTFPL, it can be found here: https://github.com/PilzAdam/player_textures

-Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs
+Player Textures is under the WTFPL, it can be found here: https://github.com/PilzAdam/player_textures Throwing is under the WTFPL, it can be found here: https://github.com/PilzAdam/throwing Item Drop is under the WTFPL, it can be found here: https://github.com/PilzAdam/item_drop Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs

-WorldEdit is under the AGPLv3, it can be found here:h ttps://github.com/Uberi/MineTest-WorldEdit
+WorldEdit is under the AGPLv3, it can be found here: https://github.com/Uberi/MineTest-WorldEdit

 License of media (textures and sounds)